oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/switchover/switchover.md

     ![Successful execution of the switchover command](images/switchover.png)

+    If you used Data Guard before 23ai, you might notice a faster role transition!

 1. The `show configuration verbose` command should show the new situation (the primary database is now `adghol_site1`):

     ```